tk-notes/lucas-meier-blog/content/posts/2020/12/haskell-in-haskell-2/index.md

 ```

 The litterals for `Int`, `String`, and `Bool` have values of the corresponding types, as
 we might expect.
-Haskell is this peculiarity where identifiers come in two flavors, the _upper case_
+Haskell has this peculiarity where identifiers come in two flavors, the _upper case_
 identifiers, like `Foo230` and `Baz240`, which are used to indicate types, and _lower case_, like `fooA343`,
 or `bazB334`.